uwescience/HackWeek-Toolkit/docs/Venues/Venues-General.md

 * Ease and expense of obtaining accommodation
 * Ease of communication for participants who do not speak the local language
 * Accessibility of the chosen location (for example, are the majority of buildings accessible to participants with mobility aids?
 Are braille signs widely available?)
+* is the chosen venue within walking distance from the main dining locations recommended by the hackweek?
+The venue should also be in walking distance from where most out of town participants will be lodging.
 * Is public transport, wide-spread, frequent, reliable and accessible?

 We have so far not found a single location that agrees with all of those points.
 For recurring events,